salehhesham244/alx-system_engineering-devops/0x02-shell_redirections/README.md

-here we go to write another script
+in this script we star